 March Birthstones | Aquamarine and Bloodstone Gemstones

-For the lucky individuals born in March, two birthstones are associated with this early spring month: aquamarine and bloodstone.
+For the lucky people with March birthdays, two birthstones are associated with this early spring month; aquamarine and bloodstone.

 The serenely colored aquamarine invokes the tranquility of its namesake, the sea.
 In fact, the name aquamarine is derived from the Latin word aqua, meaning water, and marina, meaning the sea.